Less Stress for the Holiday's 4: Going Green for the Holidays

 There are myriad opinions both pro’s and con’s for real and artificial trees.
 On the one hand, tree farms develop evergreen forests, many of them in areas that were formerly used for such crops as wheat, corn and alfalfa.
 They benefit the environment by reducing soil erosion, producing habitat for wildlife and reducing carbon, These all seem like good reasons to support tree farms and purchase a real tree for the holidays.
 The biggest argument against tree farms seems to be the use of pesticides to control insects.
 The overuse of some pesticides can lead to serious environmental damage.

 And while purchasing a real tree directly from a tree farm will yield a fresh and lively tree, raised in nearly ideal conditions, you might shy away from those trees delivered to grocery and chain stores in November.
 Chances are, those trees were cut down some time in October, then wrapped and loaded onto trucks.
 The trees you purchase from mega-stores are likely to arrive dried out and tired, long before you ever get it home.
 Try to purchase your tree as close to the source as possible.

 You could even purchase a permit from the local forest service office and head into the woods to cut down your own tree.
 This is a fun family outing, that really doesn't harm the environment as much as you might imagine.

 According to the US Forest Service website, Christmas tree harvesting helps each of us take an active part in managing our national forests.
-Permits are available for sale throughout the Rocky Mountain Region, including Wyoming, Colorado, Nebraska and South Dakota.
+Permits are available for sale throughout the Rocky Mountain Region, including Wyoming, Colorado, Utah, Nebraska and South Dakota.
 The permits allow one to harvest one tree from a specified area of the national forest.
 This allows the US Forest Service to control how many trees are taken, and from which forests.
 The permits are inexpensive, and the adventure is well worth your time.